RayBB/openlibrary-docs/Developer-Resources/Testing.md

 # Automated Tests

-From the root of the openlibrary project, make sure you're either in ol-dev0 venv or in vagrant.
-Assuming the feature is staged on dev (skip ssh and venv if in vagrant):
+From the root of the openlibrary project, make sure you're either in ol-dev0 venv or in Docker.
+Assuming the feature is staged on dev (skip ssh and venv if in Docker):

 ```
 ssh -A ol-dev0